diwant/panda3d-docs/programming/intervals/lerp-intervals.rst

       The model whose position is being changed.

    duration
       The duration of the lerp in seconds.
+The smallest duration that can be provided is 0.001 seconds

    pos
       The model's target position (the new position it will move to).
 Usually